j0serobles/newsScraper/README.md

 To retrieve the articles from the current home page for the New York Times, the user should click on the
 ![NY Times button](https://github.com/j0serobles/newsScraper/blob/master/images/nytimesbutton.jpg)
 The number of articles retrieved will be shown in the status mesage below the button.

-Other functionality:
+Other functionality available:

- - List all scraped articles in JSON format: This can be done by cliking the "Articles JSON" link in the home page.
+ - **List all scraped articles in JSON format**: This can be done by cliking the "Articles JSON" link in the home page.
- - Remove all articles
+ - **Remove all articles** : This link will remove all articles downloaded to the local database (This is always done as the first step when new articles are retrieved).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI3MjMxMTU4NSwzMDM3OTIxNjhdfQ==
+eyJoaXN0b3J5IjpbMTU4MTM1Mjc4NywzMDM3OTIxNjhdfQ==
 -->